Contact – You can speak to any member of the Advance Care Planning Team

 Contact Telephone Number – 01437 763223

-In recent years, more and more people have made some kind of Advance Care Plan – what is sometimes called a ‘Living Will’.
+In recent years, more and more people have made some kind of Advance Care Plan – what used to be called a ‘Living Will’.
 This is a document intended to be used if a person becomes unable to make decisions for him/herself.

 Many people write a simple Statement of Wishes and Care Preferences (SWACP) which may include:

 - How much information they would like to receive about their condition.

 - Where they would prefer to be cared for

 - Who they would like health professionals to consult about their care (Eg: relative, friend)